Bolesław Prus

-Aleksander Głowacki (20 August 1847 – 19 May 1912), better known by his pen name Bolesław Prus ([bɔˈlεswaf ˈprus]), was a Polish novelist, a leading figure in the history of Polish literature and philosophy, as well as a distinctive voice in world literature.
+Aleksander Głowacki (20 August 1847 – 19 May 1912), better known by his pen name Bolesław Prus ([bɔˈlεswaf ˈprus]), was a Polish journalist, novelist, a leading figure in the history of Polish literature and philosophy, and a distinctive voice in world literature.

-As a 15-year-old, Aleksander Głowacki joined the Polish 1863 Uprising against Imperial Russia.
+Aged 15, Aleksander Głowacki joined the Polish 1863 Uprising against Imperial Russia.
 Shortly after his 16th birthday, he suffered severe battle injuries.
-Five months later, he was imprisoned for his part in the Uprising.
-These early experiences may have precipitated the panic disorder and agoraphobia that dogged him through life, and shaped his opposition to attempting to regain Poland's independence by force of arms.
+Five months later, he was imprisoned.
+These early experiences may have precipitated the panic disorder and agoraphobia that dogged him through life, and shaped his opposition to seeking Poland's independence by force of arms.

-In 1872, at the age of 25, in Warsaw, he settled into a 40-year journalistic career that highlighted science, technology, education, and economic and cultural development.
-These societal enterprises were essential to the endurance of a people who had in the 18th century been partitioned out of political existence by Russia, Prussia and Austria.
-Głowacki took his pen name "Prus" from the appellation of his family's coat-of-arms.
+In 1872, in Warsaw, aged 25, he settled into a 40-year journalistic career that focused on science, technology, education, and economic and cultural development – societal enterprises essential to the perseverance of a people who in the 18th century had been partitioned out of political existence by Russia, Prussia, and Austria.
+Głowacki took the pen name for his popular writings, "Prus", from the appellation of his family's coat-of-arms.

 As a sideline, he wrote short stories.
-Succeeding with these, he went on to employ a larger canvas; over the decade between 1884 and 1895, he completed four major novels: The Outpost, The Doll, The New Woman and Pharaoh.
+Achieving success, he proceeded to a larger canvas: between 1884 and 1895, he completed four major novels: The Outpost, The Doll, The New Woman, and Pharaoh.
 The Doll depicts the romantic infatuation of a man of action who is frustrated by his country's backwardness.
-Pharaoh, Prus's only historical novel, is a study of political power and of the fates of nations, set in ancient Egypt at the fall of the 20th Dynasty and New Kingdom.
+Pharaoh, his only historical novel, is a study of politics, set in ancient Egypt at the fall of its 20th Dynasty and New Kingdom.